 In this section, we examine the necessary conditions to fulfil the scenario described above.
 In other words, we look for constraints on the free parameters $g$, $M$ and $\lambda$.
 For $\phi$ to play the role of DE, the field needs to roll slowly, and the potential energy needs to be of order $\rho_{\rm DE,0}$, the DE density today.
 Thus, we demand that $V_0 = \frac{1}{4} \lambda M^4 \approx 10^{-47}$GeV$^{4}$.
 The contribution from the $\mu^2$--term cannot be larger than this because it also affects the dark energy density.
 Thus, the mass scale $M$ is of order $10^{-3}$eV, as expected in models with DE.

 On the other hand, for $\chi$ to behave like dark matter, it must oscillate in a quadratic potential from the early Universe onwards \cite{turnerDM}.
-Firstly to prevent the damping term in Eq.~\eqref{eq:KGchi} from withholding the oscillations, $m_{\chi}\approx g \phi \gg H$ must always hold.
+Firstly to prevent the damping term in Eq.~\eqref{eq:KGchi} from withholding the oscillations, $m_{\chi}\approx g \phi \gg H$ must hold.
 Secondly, we need to ensure that the quadratic term dominates over the quartic one in Eq.~\eqref{potential2}, which translates into the condition $g^2\phi^2-\lambda M^2 \gg \frac{1}{2}\lambda \chi^2$.
-As discussed below, $\phi$ does not change significantly during the cosmological evolution, and the value of $\phi$ today must be large, ($\phi_0 \gtrsim 10~M_{\rm Pl}$).
+As discussed below, $\phi$ does not change significantly during the cosmological evolution, and the value of $\phi$ today must be large, ($\phi_0 \gtrsim 10~\text{M}^2_{\text{Pl}}$).
 Therefore, the mass of the $\chi$-field, $m_{\chi} = g\phi$, is large unless $g$ is exceedingly small.